New York State Route 38B: Route description

 NY 38B begins at an intersection with NY 38 (South Main Street), its parent route in the town of Newark Valley, just south of the line for the village of Newark Valley.
 The road winds eastward as a two-lane arterial through the town of Newark Valley, reaching the hamlet of East Newark at the junction of Harnecky and Sherry Lipe roads.
 NY 38B bends southeastward and continues winding through the rural sections of Tioga County.
 Near the junction with Stratton Road, the route crosses into the town of Owego.
-Just east of that, the road crosses the Broome County line and enters the town of Maine.
+Just east of that, the road crosses Crocker Creek, then the Broome County line and enters the town of Maine.
 Passing a junction with County Route 86 (CR 86; Old Newark Valley Road), NY 38B continues into the hamlet of Union Center.
-After a junction with CR 84 (Maple Drive), the route reaches a junction with NY 26 (Union Center–Maine Highway).
+After a junction with CR 84 (Maple Drive), the route crosses Crocker Creek again and reaches a junction with NY 26 (Union Center–Maine Highway), just south of the mouth of Crocker Creek at Nanticoke Creek and north of the Union town line.